Canary Wharf is named after the Canary Islands.

 Details: 31-35 Fishermans Walk, E14 4DH

-But instead of being built in a derelict car park or dilapidated model market, the Canary Wharf division is in a massive Star Wars-esque structure.
-Inside is a giant industrial space littered with sharing tables and oil drums with which to perch, sit or lean on while you devour the wealth of street food avaiable.
+But instead of being built atop a derelict car park, the Canary Wharf division is in a massive Star Wars-esque structure.
+Inside is a giant, airy space decked with botanical fronds and littered with sharing tables on which to perch while you devour the small plates prepped by a former Mac & Wild chef.

 Details: Crossrail Place, E14 5AR